When you’re living and studying in a dorm room, you don’t have a lot of space to spare.

 Our main page on single serve brewers is here.

 And for a lower-cost single serve alternative, check out our review of the Hamilton Beach "Scoop" single serve brewer.
+(That's the brewer that is second from the right in the picture.)

 The thing about the "Scoop" single serve brewer is that while it still has a small footprint, and gives you 90% of the convenience of a machine like the Keurig, it makes coffee at a fraction of the cost and with no plastic waste.